ijrussell/essential-fsharp/Chapters/11 - Recursion.md

     |> Map.ofList
 ```

-Instead of returning a *Connection list*, we are returning *Map<string,Connection list>*.
+Instead of returning a `Connection list`, we are returning `Map<string, Connection list>`.
 A Map is a read-only dictionary that better suits our needs since the question we will ask of this data is which routes are there from a location?

 We need to call this new function with a start and finish location, so we will add that code: